kalibera/rchk/doc/SINGULARITY.md

+The singularity support and this text is originally by B. W. Lewis.

 The rchk project, https://github.com/kalibera/rchk is an important tool for detecting memory protection errors and related subtle bugs in R packages that contain compiled code and the R source code itself.

 The project uses the LLVM compiler toolchain with the whole program LLVM extensions.
-As noted in the rchk project README, setting up the toolchain is a complicated process requiring careful attention to a very specific set of software dependencies.

 The rchk project includes recipes for Docker and Vagrant systems to help automate the set up process to build either containers or virtual machines that can then be used to check R packages.

 This note and the corresponding `singularity.def` file present an alternative simple container recipe using the Singularity container system (http://singularity.lbl.gov/).
 Singularity is a lightweight, serverless (that is, no daemon process), container system for GNU Linux popular in HPC settings.
-It's a very lightweight an minimalist containerization framework that we feel is ideal for projects like rchk.

 This note outlines system requirements and installation of Singularity, building a container for rchk, and testing R packages using the container.